Kim Kardashian Reveals Toned Body In Neon Outfit

 “[Kanye] doesn’t want another child at this point.
 He loves his kids, but he’s grown distant from Kim.”

 It remains to be seen if the West family will expand from five to six at some point in the near future.
-But for now, fans will just have to keep up with the drama on the family’s hit show, Keeping Up With the Kardashians.
+But for now, fans will just have to keep up with the drama on the family’s hit show, Keeping Up with the Kardashians.